Dual Certification Training in Nuclear Medicine

 The Program will entertain one trainee per year.

-Trainees who are currently in their PGY4 training in a Royal College accredited radiology program and are planning on completing their training program, are eligible to apply for a position which will begin post-graduation in radiology.
+Trainees who are currently in their PGY5 training in a Royal College accredited radiology program and are planning on completing their training program, are eligible to apply for a position which will begin post graduation in radiology.

-For July start, interested applicants are requested to submit their applications for consideration in August/September of the previous year.
-Interviews of the selected candidates will be scheduled in October/November.
+For July start, interested applicants are requested to submit their applications for consideration directly to the program.
+Application submission is open until end of June.
+Given the late announcement the program can be started July-December.
+Interviews of the selected candidates will be scheduled within a month after receiving application.

-Following documents are required to be sent to the Program:
+Application must be submitted via email.
+Following documents are required to be sent by email to the Program Administrator (see contact info below):

 - Personal statement